An Efficient Black-Box Reduction from Online Learning to Multicalibration, and a New Route to $\Phi$-Regret Minimization: Introduction

 Batch notions of multicalibration are achievable via boosting algorithms that repeatedly call a weak agnostic learning oracle.
 These procedures are sample inefficient by at least a quadratic factor \citep{hebert2018multicalibration}.
 In the online setting, where $\sqrt{T}$ regret algorithms imply sample-efficient batch procedures, algorithms date back at least to \cite{vovk2005defensive} and \cite{foster2006calibration}, with increased activity following the work by \citet*{gupta2021online}.
 In the setting where outcomes are high-dimensional, algorithms are known for special cases such as when $\cH$ is any finite set of functions \citep{noarov2023high}, or any vector-valued reproducing kernel Hilbert space \citep{farina2026defensive}.

 Prior work has established reductions between multicalibration and regret minimization in specific settings. \cite{haghtalab2023unifying} show a reduction for the restricted case of multiclass outcomes.
 However, their result is both white-box and exponential-time since it relies on constructing an $\eps$-net of the $d$-dimensional simplex. \cite{garg2024oracle} prove a reduction between swap multicalibration and online regression that works for the specific case of binary outcomes and yields $\omega(\sqrt{T})$ rates.
 They leave as their main open question how to achieve an efficient black-box reduction for (vanilla) online multicalibration that achieves $\sqrt{T}$ rates, a problem we solve not just for binary $y$ but for general high-dimensional outcomes. \cite{singla} show a similar reduction for the case of binary outcomes and $\ell_1$ multicalibration, a distinct notion from ours for which $\sqrt{T}$ rates are unachievable \cite{collina2026optimal}.
+Most recently, \citet{hu2025efficient} showed an oracle-efficient reduction from $\ell_p$ calibration to weak agnostic learning solving the open question in \cite{garg2024oracle} for the special case of binary outcomes.
+Their construction differs from ours in at least two important directions.
+First, their results rely on discretization and binning arguments.
+They are limited to binary outcomes and do not apply to general high-dimensional or real-valued outcomes $\cY$.
+Second, their reduction uses multiple learners which are trained conditionally, unlike our reduction which only uses one (\cref{algo:mc from ol}).